kaliaparijat/Instagram-carousel-photo-app/README.md

-A carousel photoApp that consumes Instagram API for photo consumption, written in vanilla JavaScript using the MVC pattern,
+A carousel photoApp that consumes Instagram API for photo consumption, written in vanilla JavaScript.
+This is hosted, purely to give insight to potential employers where my abilities as a JS Frontend developer lay at the moment :)

 Hosted @: http://choreographer-violet-73727.bitballoon.com/